FM 16: Can Messi Do It On A Cold Night In Stoke?

 We answered that exact question, as part of an FM16 experiment we conducted, where we put Barcelona in League 2, and played out every season since (we don’t simulate games because that’s for lazy people or for those times I’m watching Sons of Anarchy).

 Allow me to briefly set the scene for how this match came about…

 I’m into my fifth season in charge of Barcelona in English football, winning every single division from League 2 – Premier League in the first time of asking.
 This season, however, I wanted it all.
 A measly league title wasn’t enough, I wanted the quadruple and knew we could do it, but the Stoke side I came up against were no easy side.
-They were 6th and their key players included Manuel Lanzini (worth £25.5m), Franco di Santo (at least 15 league goals in last 4 seasons) and Sam Byram (avg rating of 7.34 this season).
+They were sixth and their key players included Manuel Lanzini (worth £25.5m), Franco Di Santo (at least 15 league goals in last four seasons) and Sam Byram (avg rating of 7.34 this season).

-Bare in mind Messi is 32 at this point and therefore slightly less agile and electric than his earlier days, but heading into half-time, the boys most certainly got the memo.
+Bear in mind Lionel Messi is 32 at this point and therefore slightly less agile and electric than his earlier days, but heading into half-time, the boys most certainly got the memo.
 Messi had an absolute stormer, scoring a brace before the half as we entered half-time 4-0 up.

 The second-half played out as expected, as we protected out 4-0 lead well, allowing me to give some of my reserves a chance to shine.
 This is how the match ended.

 Messi finished with an average rating of 9.2 and the rest was history.
 Messi most certainly can do it on a cold Tuesday night in Stoke.
 Case closed.